Skip to content

 What you need to know about MX records

 MX records are extremely important to a seamless email process.
-The name exudes coolness, and it should — an MX record provides a vital function.
+The name exudes coolness, and it should — it provides a vital function.
 Nevertheless, the average Internet user may not even be aware that MX records exist.

 The semi-uncomplicated definition of an MX record

-The MX in MX record stands for “mail exchange.”
-An MX record is integrated as part of the Domain Name System (DNS), and it acts as a signal for where emails should go: Without an MX record, your email wouldn’t go to a designated address and you wouldn’t receive email either.
+The MX stands for “mail exchange.”
+An MX record is integrated as part of the Domain Name System (DNS).
+It acts as a signal for where emails should go.
+Without an MX record, your email wouldn’t go to a designated address and you wouldn’t receive email, either.

 For example, say you send a work email to a specific person at a company, but that individual was recently let go from said company.
-Their prior email address will no longer show up in the company’s servers’ MX records and you will receive an “email could not be sent” message.
+Their prior email address will no longer show up in the company’s servers’ MX records.
+You will receive an “email could not be sent” message.

 If an IP address is like a home address for computers, an MX record is a postal code.
 It communicates with your email service provider and essentially says, “Here’s where you should direct this email.
 Thanks.”

-The MX record directs email to specific server addresses and indicates the route of an email within the Simple Mail Transfer Protocol (SMTP).
-Think of the MX record as an email sensei — it always knows just where your email belongs, and servers turn to it for this guided wisdom.
+It directs email to specific server addresses and indicates the route of an email within the Simple Mail Transfer Protocol (SMTP).
+Think of it as an email sensei.
+It always knows just where your email belongs, and servers turn to it for this guided wisdom.

 Domain names and MX records